Hugo Charlton: Personal life

-Hugo Charlton graduated from York University in 1973 with a BA (Hons) in sociology and social psychology.
+Hugo Charlton graduated from the University of York in 1973 with a BA (Hons) in sociology and social psychology.
 He then travelled widely overseeing the export of whisky to the Far East, Latin America and the Caribbean before practising law.
 He served in the Territorial Army for seven years.

 Charlton married Jane Sidnell, an antiques dealer, in Chelsea in 1994.
 They have two daughters, Lavinia and Bella.